firebase/genkit/docs/plugin-authoring-evaluator.md

-# Writing a Genkit Evaluator Plugin
+# Writing a Genkit Evaluator

 Firebase Genkit can be extended to support custom evaluation of test case output, either by using an LLM as a judge, or purely programmatically.